githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/1-introduction.md

-The future of AI programming is here.

 GitHub Copilot is the world's first at-scale AI developer tool that can help you write code faster with less work.

-Our research found that developers code up to 55% faster with GitHub Copilot helping generate 46% of all code, leading 75% of developers feeling more fulfilled.

 GitHub Copilot draws context from comments and code to suggest individual lines and whole functions instantly.

+Research has found GitHub Copilot helps developers code faster, focus on solving bigger problems, stay in the flow longer, and feel more fulfilled with their work.

 Powered by OpenAI Codex, GitHub Copilot's generative pretrained language model is created by OpenAI.
 An extension is available for Visual Studio Code, Visual Studio, Neovim, and the JetBrains suite of integrated development environments (IDEs).